DIY gallbladder flushes, like an olive oil cleanse, are popular. But, do they really work, and do they pose any health risks? Read on to find out.

 Gallbladder surgery is also called a cholecystectomy procedure.
 Your gallbladder is a very small organ that sits underneath your liver on the upper right side of your abdomen.
 The gallbladder collects and stores bile, digestive fluids, that are produced by your liver.

-If your gallbladder doesn’t perform that job it was created to, your doctor may want to remove it.
+If your gallbladder doesn’t perform the job it was created to, your doctor may want to remove it.
 The incisions used to take out your gallbladder are very small.
 Gallbladder removal is considered to be a low-risk procedure and many people go home the same day of their procedure.
 If a larger incision is needed, your healing may be longer.

 As you heal, a special diet is necessary following gallbladder removal.
 After surgery, you’re likely to experience frequent stools that are loose and watery.
 This condition may last a few weeks to a month as your body adjusts to not having this organ.